aniruddhanath/greetings.js/README.md

 greetings.js
 ============

-A JavaScript module for creating a visually appealing **Greetings Message**.
+A JavaScript module for creating a visually appealing **greetings message**.
 It processes a small image, then manipulates the pixels and finally renders the output in **HTML5 Canvas**.